With any change comes reluctance: integrating a new tool into the work routine of your employees won't always be a stroll in the park.

 With business tools, team tools, corporate tools, personal tools, document sharing tools, communication tools, email, and more, the collaborative platform will immediately appear to many as a support that overlaps with existing ones.
 The collaborative platform will therefore immediately appear to many as a support that is superimposed on existing ones.

 To respond to this objection, we invite you to:

 It's obvious that the person you're talking to hasn't yet heard of Talkspirit or of setting up a collaborative work platform.

 Nature abhors a vacuum, and each person - in the absence of an organization that imposes or proposes relevant tools - organizes his or her work in his or her own way, in conjunction with his or her team, to meet his or her needs.

 Sometimes by using free solutions within the scope of consumer services, without worrying about their hosting, security, and respect for personal data (what is known as "Shadow IT").

 It is one thing to have everything you need or to think you have everything you need.
 Contributing to and participating in a collective project using the tools chosen and deployed by the organization to "network" and thus develop "collective intelligence" is another.

-To respond effectively to this type of objection, it will be necessary to target use cases for your collaborative platform that are not already addressed by other solutions.
+To respond effectively to this type of objection, you'll want to target use cases for your collaborative platform that are not already addressed by other solutions.
 If these solutions exist, you will need to clarify or impose the one chosen to avoid creating confusion and leave it up to the user to decide what is best for them.